 The Hitch Hiker is possibly the best multicending device ever.
 It’s noted for its overall simplicity and for being compact and efficient when used at different climbing angles.
-Unlike the Rope Wrench, it uses an unspliced friction cord that’s threaded through a dog-bone like metal bar, secured with stopper knots on both sides.
-A steel carabiner also adds friction to the Hitch Hiker’s climbing line when weighted.
-Installing the Hitch Hiker onto a climbing line takes a bit longer than other devices and is more of a challenge at first, but once the settings are properly dialed in, it’s a great multicending tool.
-Like the Rope Wrench, it just takes a little getting used to.
+Unlike the Rope Wrench, it uses an unspliced friction cord that’s threaded through a dog-bone like metal bar, secured with fisherman’s stopper knots on both sides.
+A steel carabiner or Tree Quickie also adds friction to the Hitch Hiker’s climbing line when weighted.
+Installing the Hitch Hiker is a bit more tedious than other devices, but once the friction knot is properly dialed in, it’s a top performer and the most economical multicender.

 When friction knots are properly tied, dressed and set using either the Rope Wrench or Hitch Hiker, they perform adequately with minimal sit-back.
 A friction cord under load and heavy use will eventually wear out, causing it to lose integrity, mainly due to heat build-up and friction.
 Friction hitch/knots are not recommend solely for use as a primary repelling device on SRT, unless it’s being integrated into one of these two devices.
 In this regard, the hitch knots tend to bind and become increasingly more difficult to loosen, when necessary.